Selling your home

-When I view your home, I can give you suggestions of improvements to make.
+When we view your home, we can give you suggestions of improvements to make.
 Whether big or small, these can increase the chances of your home selling quickly and for the most money.
 People usually buy on emotion, I can help you get the competitive edge to help generate demand for your house.

 Here are a few tips to get you started.

 - Get rid of any busy decorations (de-personalize if possible, you want the buyer seeing themselves in the house, not pictures of you)